Are you hunting for that dream role at a creative company? You'll need to dust off your old creative resume or CV and give it a modern refresh.

 Download a Creative Resume Design Today

 Have you been looking to refresh your resume recently?
-Have you landed a dream job off the back of your resume design?
+Have you landed a dream job off the back of your creative resume design?
 We’d love to know!
-Feel free to share your experiences, comments and tips below.
+Feel free to share your experiences, comments and resume design tips below.

 Ready to create your own resume from scratch?
 Check out this tutorial on creating a unique, versatile resume.
-Or browse the full range of creative resume templates available at Envato Elements or on GraphicRiver.
-Why not start creating your updated resume today?
+Or browse the full range of creative CV examples available at Envato Elements.
+Why not start creating your updated creative resumes today?

 Editorial Note: This post has been updated with contributions from Nona Blackman, Brenda Barron, and Gonzalo Angulo.
 Gonzalo is a staff writer with Envato Tuts+.
 Nona and Brenda are freelance instructors for Envato Tuts+.